Skip to content

 HyperShift Operator Installation

-Install the HyperShift operator with External DNS configuration on your Azure management cluster:
+Install the HyperShift operator with External DNS configuration:

 # Set installation variables